mvolkmann/blog/src/meteor.md

 ### ReactiveDict

 A `ReactiveDict` is a reactive data store that holds key/value pairs.
-They can be used to share data between components.
+They are used in the same ways a `ReactiveVar` objects, but they can hold multiple values instead of just one.
-Values can be any kind of JavaScript value that can be converted to JSON.
+The values can be any kind of JavaScript value that can be converted to JSON.
 Other values can be made compatible by calling `EJSON.addType(name, factory)`.

 Multiple instances can be created to